 The CO then asked me as to why the witnesses were not duly warned prior to making the statement.
 I said as C of I is not evidence, there is no need to warn as in the case of recording Summary of Evidence.
 That was when I remembered the case when a C of I was instituted to ascertain the circumstances under which I beat up a senior police official in Delhi when I was a 2Lt.
 I refused to be warned and as usual, the Presiding Officer of the C of I summoned his Head Clerk and I was really impressed by his ruling that officers are not warned and the warning applies to Other Ranks only.

 This ‘Blind Belief’ in the head-clerk and not trusting an officer upset me in both the occasions.
 Had the superior officers consulted the Head Clerk in my absence, I would not have felt so bad and would not have scarred my mind.

 On taking over the unit, I ordered the curtailment of the practice of addressing clerks as “Babu Ji”.
 The same applied to “Pundit ji”.
 Luckily we did not have a “Master Ji”.
 This could be carry forward from the uneducated cow belt of India.
 In Kerala, the babu is addressed as ‘Gumasthan’, pundit as ‘Poojari’ and master as ‘Aashan’.
 I ordered that the suffix of ‘Ji’ for all these VIPs be done away with.

-The RHM was the happiest as once he said that earlier when he went to the office, no babu ever bothered for him.
-Even a recruit babu would show him eyes and now he gets a VIP treatment as the babus are scared that they would be teamed with the line laying party.
+The RHM was the happiest as once he said that earlier when he went to the office, no clerk ever bothered for him.
+Even a recruit clerk would show him eyes and now he gets a VIP treatment as the clerks are scared that they would be teamed with the telephone line laying party.
 The line laying party is the first to set out on any outdoor exercise and the last to come back after reeling in all lines after the exercise.